PaulUithol/Backbone-relational/README.md

 of types `Animal` and `Cow`, as `Cow` objects are regarded specific kinds of `Animal` objects.

-Note that if this property will only have effect if its value is equal to the model that the model in question extends.
+Note that this property will only have effect if its value is equal to the model that the model in question extends.

 ## <a name="example"/>Example